Erin’s Recipe Rundown

 Ingredients You’ll Need

-- Hot water: Hot, boiling water (or hot coffee) allows the cocoa powder to absorb and the batter to hydrate properly.
-It also enhances the cocoa powders flavor!
+- Hot water: Hot water (or coffee) allows the cocoa powder to absorb and the batter to hydrate.
+This deepens the flavor and creates a smooth batter for the perfect texture!

 How to Make Gluten Free Chocolate Cake